 The deadline for meeting the contribution limit is the initial tax filing deadline, tax day, which is usually April 15 unless this date falls on a weekend.
-For example, unless there are changes to filing dates, you would have until April 15, 2021, to fund your IRA account for the 2020 tax year.
+For example, you would have until April 15, 2021 to fund your IRA account for the 2020 tax year unless there are changes to filing dates.

 Ways of Funding Your IRAs

 Contributions don't have to be made in one lump sum.
-You can set up an automatic contribution to your IRA once a week or month, or make other periodic contributions.
+You can set up an automatic contribution to your IRA once a week or once a month, or make other periodic contributions.

-Assuming you meet the qualifications to contribute to a Roth, you could divvy up your contributions between a Roth and traditional IRA or put funds in just one or the other.
-A Roth offers tax-free withdrawals once you retire, while a traditional IRA offers tax deductions now.
-Both options have advantages, and the best option for you depends on your priorities and overall financial situation.
+Assuming you meet the qualifications to contribute to a Roth, you could divvy up your contributions between a Roth and traditional IRA or you could put funds in just one or the other.
+A Roth offers tax-free withdrawals when you retire, while a traditional IRA offers tax deductions now.
+Both options have their advantages, and the best option for you depends on your priorities and overall financial situation.